-My company, Mayflower Tours, has a wonderful new tour called.
+My company, Mayflower Tours, has a wonderful new tour called Pacific Coast Journey.
 It is already so popular that they have added another departure to include two in September.

 The tour starts in Portland, Oregon, the “City of Roses.”
 On the first day, there is a welcome dinner at the Rheinlander German restaurant, complete with singing waiters.
 The next day begins with a city tour of Portland, including the famed International Rose Test Gardens.
 In the afternoon we take a ride along the Columbia River Gorge; the last river Lewis and Clark journeyed on to get to the Pacific coast.
 Some of the cliffs rise as high as 2,000 feet.
 There is a stop at the famous Multnomah Falls, the Bonneville Lock & Dam, and finally historic Timberline Lodge at towering Mount Hood.

 To digress, the Great Lodges of the West are awesome sites to visit.
-Paradise is where you find the lodge at Mount Rainier and there are four lodges in the Waterton/Glacier International Peace Park.
-All the Western National Parks have wonderful old lodges built in the early 1900’s and Timberline Lodge at Mount Hood is no exception.
+Paradise is where you find the lodge at Mount Rainier.
+There are four lodges in the Waterton/Glacier International Peace Park.
+All the Western National Parks have wonderful old lodges built in the early 1900’s.
+Timberline Lodge at Mount Hood is no exception.
 If you want to know more about the lodges there is a book you can buy describing them all, aptly named, “Great Lodges of the West” by Christine Barnes.

 On the third day, we journey to the Pacific coast of Oregon.
 We visit the Tillamook Cheese Factory, travel along the breathtaking Three Capes Scenic Drive, and visit the unique Lookout Gift Shop located high above the Pacific at Otter Rock.
 The views are awesome but one time, I had a man who had Alzheimer’s and he wandered away here.
 It was a frantic thirty minutes worrying that he might have fallen down the cliff trying to get to the Pacific.
 I always think of that every time I visit here.
 (For those wondering, we found him wandering down the road).
 There is also a stop at the 1873 Yaquina Head Lighthouse before heading to our oceanfront hotel in Newport.